 There are different ways to cash upon the billions of data points.
 Data Science puts the data into categories to get a clear picture.

 If you are an organization looking out to expand your horizons, being data-driven will take you miles.
 The application of an amalgam of Infrastructure, Software and Statistics, and the various data sources is the secret formula to successfully arrive at key business solutions.
 The future belongs to Data Science.
 Today, it is data that we see all around us.
-This new age sounds the bugle for more opportunities in the field of Data Science.
+This new age sounds like the bugle for more opportunities in the field of Data Science.
 Very soon, the world will need around one million Data Scientists.

 If you are keen on donning the hat of a Data Scientist, be your own architect when it comes to solving analytical problems.
 You need to be a highly motivated problem solver to overcome the toughest analytical challenges.